HSBNE/hsbne.github.com/README.md

    broken everything becomes.
 Some changes aren't picked up by auto, just restart the server.

+*Important:* Jekyll recently upgraded to v1, but github pages uses 0.12. v1 is an ideal upgrade and the nicest to run on your system, but the commands differ slightly.
+To start the server run `jekyll server --watch`.
+The directions above are for jekyll pre 1.x.

+If you're experiencing weirdness where your changes don't work once up on github, you can run the site in compatibility mode using the included Gemfile.

+1. `gem install bundler`
+2. `bundle install`
+3. `bundle exec jekyll`

+Keep in mind that 0.12 seems to be a bit buggy and the `--auto` option does not seem to work properly for some people.

 Once you have changes you like:

 1. `git commit -am "My amazing changes"`
 2. `git push origin master`
 3. Go to your repo on github, make a pull request.
 4. Wait for me to accept it.

+#### Windows

+Instructions coming, maybe from you?

 ## This document